Cpt-Dingus/blog-page/docs/Reflashing samsung firmware.md

 # Getting the firmware binaries

-To not trip (permanently disable) knox and void your warranty, you **MUST** install the official binary.
+To not trip (permanently disable) knox and void your warranty, you **MUST** install the official binaries.
 Several websites disseminate these such as [Samfw](https://samfw.com/) and [Sammobile](https://www.sammobile.com/), I will focus on Samfw given its faster download speeds via Google Drive.

 1. Enter your model number and click the entry that pops up
 2. Choose your CSC code
 3. Download the latest available version by clicking the `Version` field.
 ![Image showing the field to click](../assets/images/Samsung-flash/Select-version.png)
 4. Once downloaded, extract the .zip archive.
-It will have 5 big files inside as well as a info text file.
+It will have 5 big files inside as well as an info text file.
 5. Open Odin
 6. Reboot your phone into Download (Odin) mode by plugging it into your computer, rebooting, holding both volume up and volume down until your screen turns on with a warning.
 Hit volume up to continue.
-7. Verify your phone shows up by seeing if it pops up in the first `ID:COM` window.
+7. Verify your phone is visible to Odin by seeing if it pops up in the first `ID:COM` window.
 If it doesn't, you need to install Samsung drivers found [here](https://developer.samsung.com/android-usb-driver). <br>
 ![Image showing a blue IMG:COM window, indicating a device is connected](../assets/images/Samsung-flash/ID_COM.png)

 8. Select everything but `USERDATA` accordingly from the archive you downloaded (`AP_..` to AP, `BL_..` to BL, `CP_..` to CP, `CSC_..` to CSC) and tick the box next to each one of these.

-    > You could also use the `HOME_CSC` file in the CSC field, it won't erase user data but we want a full reflash, so use the standard `CSC_..` file.
+    > You will have a leftover `HOME_CSC` file, which wouldn't erase user data.
+However we want a full reflash, so use the standard `CSC_..` file instead.

     ![Image showing the above loaded into Odin](../assets/images/Samsung-flash/Odin-config.png)